 Why might the idea general memories make the best BCI brain signal targets be useful?
 Because, it leads to mind and brain signatures of any (common and desired) movements, within any context.
 These signatures would be more accurate, comprehensive, and precise than task-based signatures or other cognitive neuroscience conceptualizations.
 They can be fit to the person, situation, task, and other context.

-The basic idea is to recognize “state of mind” is a thing, it exists in the brain, it can be defined as a set of general memories (based on past experience), are represented physically by a corresponding set of brain signal ranges, and these memory/brain signal ranges make ideal BCI targets for the designer, trainer, learner, and user to strive to “hit.”
+The basic idea is to recognize user “state of mind” exists, it occurs in the brain, it can be defined as a set of active general memories (based on past experience), is represented physically by a corresponding set of brain signal range activity, their variability across movements and context can be defined, and these mind/brain signal ranges make ideal BCI targets for the designer, trainer, learner, and user to strive to “hit.”